This Pottery Barn Inspired No-Sew Halloween Bunting is just the cutest way to decorate for Halloween on a budget.

 So I headed to Jo-Ann’s and picked up 2 fat quarters of orange and black fabric with the best of intentions.
 And then Halloween came and went and I never seemed to get around to it.
-Then another Halloween came and went, and although more than once I pondered making my bunting, the thought of sewing all those little triangles and rickrack stopped me every time.
+Two years passed before I thought about making this super cute bunting, but the thought of sewing all those little triangles and rickrack stopped me every time.

 And so I did.
 Here’s how:

-5. I used my word processing program to create letters spelling the words “trick or treat,” then printed them onto some printable iron-on transfer paper I had on hand.
+Lastly, I used my word processing program to create letters spelling the words “trick or treat,” then printed them onto some printable iron-on transfer paper I had on hand.
 I then ironed the transfer paper to a piece of white felt, then carefully cut out the ovals with my sharp scissors and hot glued them in place.
-If you would like to make this project you can download my letter template so you don’t have to create your own

-After we hung the bunting Princess and I decided that we needed to add a few other Halloweeny accents to our hutch to finish off the look, so we scrounged up a few other items from the Halloween bin and around the house, and in the end, even though it didn’t look exactly like the inspiration photo, and even though Husband told me it was WAY too early to put up Halloween decorations, we loved how it all turned out.
+After we hung the bunting my eldest daughter and I decided that we needed to add a few other Halloweeny accents to our hutch to finish off the look, so we scrounged up a few other items from the Halloween bin and around the house, and in the end, even though it didn’t look exactly like the inspiration photo, and even though my husband told me it was WAY too early to put up Halloween decorations, we loved how it all turned out.

 So what do y’all think?
 Have you started decorating for Halloween already?
 Where do you find your spooky inspiration?